 English textbooks can be the frontiers of Second Language (L2) and world views for English as Foreign Language (EFL) learners.
 This qualitative study aimed to uncover how pictures of Iranian-published English textbooks represent identities in terms of gender, race, and nation.
-To this end, an intersectional lens was employed to analyze the English textbook Vision 2, which was taught in Iranian high school, as the subject of the study.
-The Visual data were collected and analyzed and the findings obtained by using the models of Nelson (2019) and Zarza (2018) uncovered that Vision 2 could not provide a successful and realistic view of the gender, race, and class for the EFL learners.
+To this end, an intersectional lens was employed for analyzing the English textbook Vision 2 taught in Iranian high school as the subject of the study.
+Analysis of visual data, using the models proposed by Nelson (2019) and Zarza (2018), indicated that Vision 2 failed to offer a successful and realistic representation of gender, race, and nation for EFL learners.
 Insufficient representations of female characters, different races, and nations were the most prominent findings of the present research.
 This study provided some explanations and suggestions for the following revision of EFL textbooks.
-In addition, the detrimental consequences of the current approach have been discussed.

-KEYWORDS: EFL; Intersectionality; Teaching content; Teaching material
+KEYWORDS: EFL; Intersectionality; Textbook analysis; Vision 2